This Lemongrass and Thai Basil Mojito is sweet, fizzy, and just a little bit exotic.

-I was recently gifted a couple of bunches of Thai basil, and wasn’t quite sure what to do with it.
+I recently received a couple of bunches of Thai basil, but initially wasn’t quite sure what to do with it.
 You can thank the good folks of Reddit for this cocktail recipe.
 I posted in the cocktails subreddit asking for help, and this is what was suggested!

 This recipe is slightly modified from the one from The Kitchn.